Level/abstract-level/README.md

 Store a new entry or overwrite an existing entry.
 The optional `options` object may contain:

-- `keyEncoding` (string or object): custom key encoding for this operation, used to encode the `key`.
+- `keyEncoding`: custom key encoding for this operation, used to encode the `key`.
-- `valueEncoding` (string or object): custom value encoding for this operation, used to encode the `value`.
+- `valueEncoding`: custom value encoding for this operation, used to encode the `value`.

 The `callback` function will be called with no arguments if the operation is successful or with an `Error` if putting failed for any reason.